Chart Color Schemes

 Frankston performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's university qualification rate is 22.3%, significantly lower than Greater Melbourne's average of 37.0%.
+The area has university qualification rates of 22.3%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 15.1%, followed by postgraduate qualifications (4.3%) and graduate diplomas (2.9%).
 Vocational credentials are prevalent, with 40.3% of residents aged 15+ holding them, including advanced diplomas (13.4%) and certificates (26.9%).
-Educational participation is high at 29.1%, with 9.3% in primary education, 7.0% in secondary education, and 5.0% pursuing tertiary education.
+Educational participation is high at 29.1%, comprising 9.3% in primary education, 7.0% in secondary education, and 5.0% pursuing tertiary education.

 Educational participation is notably high, with 29.1% of residents currently enrolled in formal education.
 This includes 9.3% in primary education, 7.0% in secondary education, and 5.0% pursuing tertiary education.